pQbas/alexnet-pytorch/README.md

 ## How use it?

 This library gives access for three main actions with the alexnet-cnn, this actions are `train`, `test` and `inference`.
-The `demo` folder contains an example of how use it.
-Here is a snippet with the code in the demo folder.
+The `demo` folder contains an example of how use it with a notebook ready to use in colab.
+Below are some snippets wich explains the code in the demo folder.

 ### Train action